French police kill man who set fire to Rouen synagogue | Law-Order

 French police kill man who set fire to Rouen synagogue

-French police in Rouen shot dead an armed man who set fire to the city's synagogue, Interior Minister Gerald Darmanin and local officials said on Friday.

-The incident occurred in central Rouen, 130 kilometres (80.78 miles) northwest of Paris, early on Friday morning, Darmanin said in a post on social network X. The attacker's identity and motive were still unclear.
-He was carrying a knife and iron bar, according to local authorities.
+"An armed man somehow climbed up the synagogue and threw an object, a sort of molotov cocktail, into the main praying room," Mayer-Rossignol told reporters.
+The attacker's identity and motive were still unclear.

+France, like many countries across Europe, has seen a huge spike in antisemitic acts since Hamas' Oct.
+7 deadly attack on Israel and Israel's invasion of Gaza in response.
+"It's once again an attempt to impose a climate of terror on the Jews of our country," Yonathan Arfi, president of the CRIF Jewish advocacy group, said on X.

-France hosts the Olympic Summer Games in two months and recently raised its alert status to the highest level against a complex geopolitical backdrop in the Middle East and Europe's eastern flank.
-Elie Korchia, the president of France's Consistoire Central Jewish worshippers body, said police had "avoided another anti-Semitic tragedy".
+France hosts the Olympic Summer Games in just over two months and recently raised its alert status to the highest level against a complex geopolitical backdrop in the Middle East and Europe's eastern flank.
+(Additional reporting by Zhifan Liu, Charlotte van Campenhout; Writing by Tassilo Hummel and Ingrid Melander; Editing by Benoit Van Overstraeten, Richard Lough and Alex Richardson)

-Regional broadcaster France 3 said fire fighters were on the site.
-The fire had been brought under control, a Rouen city hall official said.
-Rouen's mayor said the Normandy town was 'battered and shocked'.

-The city in 2016 was rocked by an attack later claimed by the Islamic State, when a priest was killed with a knife during service in town of Saint-Étienne-du-Rouvray, in the southern part of Rouen's urban agglomeration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)